 Operating and Troubleshooting for MySQL

-Come to this intensive two-day workshop for MySQL database administrators and systems administrators that covers the tasks a DBA is responsible for, including MySQL backups, using tools for diagnostics and automation, replication, security and monitoring, InnoDB and XtraDB storage engine internals, and hardware choices.
+This course is typically delivered as an intensive two-day workshop for MySQL database administrators and systems administrators that covers the tasks a DBA is responsible for, including MySQL backups, using tools for diagnostics and automation, replication, security and monitoring, InnoDB and XtraDB storage engine internals, and hardware choices.

 - Are you running into MySQL performance problems and need to know how to tune it?